About the Trust

 The Garlogie Beam Engine Trust was formed in 2019 with the aim of taking over responsibility for what was the Museum of Power from Aberdeenshire Council.
 This includes the Category A listed 1830s beam engine which is unique in Scotland as the oldest steam engine still in its original location.

 The vision of the Trust is to make the beam engine and the 1920s hydro-electric power plant in the adjacent building generally accessible once again and in due course to restore the beam engine and water turbine to operation.
 The associated buildings will also be repaired and maintained.
-The forward phases of the vision are as follows:
+In the longer term, we would like the site to become a working museum telling the story of the mill and the textile industry generally in Aberdeenshire.
+We are also keen on using the site to encourage the teaching of STEM subjects in the local schools.
+A 99-year lease for possession of the site was signed with Aberdeenshire Council in July 2023.

 Phase 1: Creation of membership and friends organisation, reopening of site to the public, application for grant funding for the conservation and preservation of the buildings.